Derivatto/GraphEd/README.md

 # GraphEd
- A small project with the purpose of creating an easy-to-understand Javascript graph library
+ A small project with the purpose of creating an easy-to-understand Typescript graph library